 I’m 33 years old, of Congolese, Belgian and Portuguese descent!
 I think a very excellent genetic cocktail.
 I’m not just saying that because Ronaldo’s from Portugal – He’s my sporting sensei btw.

-Brief literary history
+Brief history of scribbles.

-© Alpha Maurice Cidade Cauwenbergh – Storyteller, Poet & Intern at Wordsmith Inc. 2015.
+© Alpha Maurice Cidade Cauwenbergh – Storyteller, Poet & Intern at Wordsmith Inc. 2019.
 Unauthorised use and/or duplication of this material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Alpha Maurice Cidade Cauwenbergh – Storyteller, Poet & Intern at Wordsmith Inc. with appropriate and specific direction to the original content.